exis-io/exis-io.github.io/pages/appliance_api/Auth.md

 domain.
 The new token can be retrieved with get_custom_token.

 #### Parameters:
- -- tokenname (string) â name of the token for later reference -- fulldomain (string) â domain to grant with the token
+ - tokenname (string) -- name of the token for later reference
+ - fulldomain (string) -- domain to grant with the token

 **Return type:** boolean